Energinet-DataHub/energy-origin/doc/api/auth.md

 ## Accept Terms

-An endpoint to marks a user as having accepted terms and conditions.
+An endpoint to mark a user as having accepted terms and conditions.

 ### Request